 Eleonora d’Arborea, woman, daughter, mother, ruler in medieval Sardinia

-I live about 40 minutes drive from Oristano, central Sardinia, and I’ve gone past the imposing statue of Eleonora d’Arborea, dominating the square named after her, probably a million times.
+I used to live about 40 minutes drive from Oristano, the town in central Sardinia where they run the Sartiglia equestrian carousel, and I’ve gone past the imposing statue of Eleonora d’Arborea, dominating the square named after her, probably a million times.

 Come to power after her brother’s death, Eleonora has gone down in history as an enlightened and wise ruler and a fierce defender of the sovereignty and boundaries of her county against the Aragonese power.
 The most famous and precious document she conceived is called “Carta de Logu” (de Logu Constitution), through which she re-organized the judiciary system and local institutions of her time, paper that now many researchers define a concentration of modernity and wisdom.